ISUgenomics/geospatialworkbook/IntroPhotogrammetry/OpenDroneMap/02-ODM-modules.md

 **4.** Edit tag variable to customize project outputs directory **# DEFINE CODE VARIABLES** (optional)

-By default, `tag` variable is tagging the name of the directory with the ODM analysis outputs by adding the date and time (in format: 2022Aug16-16:57:59) when the job is submitted.
+By default, the `tag` variable is tagging the name of the directory with the ODM analysis outputs by adding the date and time (in the format: 2022Aug16-16:57:59) when the job is submitted.
 This prevents accidental overwriting of results for a project started from the same input images.

 <div style="background: #f0f0f0; padding: 15px;">
 tag=